Coverup of defects with roofs and how it may affect you.

-Bear in mind if building paper was fitted below the roof sheeting the only way the rusted roof could have been accurately assessed is from the exterior.
+Bear in mind if building paper was fitted below roof sheeting the only way rusted roof could have been accurately assessed is from the exterior.

 Make sure your inspector gets on the roof to properly assess its condition!

-Damage to ceiling lining caused by consistent roof leaking.
+Damage to ceiling lining caused by consistent leaking of roof.

 Roof defects covered up.
 Important notes: